Disability Benefits and Part-Time Work

 Disability benefits are available to those who suffer from a disability or medical condition that makes it so they are unable to work.
 These benefits are offered by the Social Security Administration (SSA) and are meant to help you pay medical bills and every day living expenses.

-If you are receiving disability benefits from the SSA and hold some type of part-time work or minor income, there are certain factors you should know about that may affect your disability benefits status.
+If you are receiving disability benefits from the SSA and are working part-time work, there are certain factors you should know about that may affect your disability benefits status.
+Exceeding the Substantial Gainful Activity income limit while working part time on disability may jeopardize your benefits.

 Substantial Gainful Activity (SGA)